 “People with schizophrenia more often tend to be victims rather than perpetrators of violence, although untreated mental illness and substance abuse often increase the risk of aggressive behaviour,” says Dr Irene S Levine, psychologist and author, to Psych Central.

-When a person with schizophrenia does commit a crime, their illness is often pushed to forefront of people’s minds.
+When a person with schizophrenia does commit a crime, their illness is often pushed to forefront of media reporting.
 Sadly, because the idea that people with schizophrenia are dangerous has persisted for so long, it only continues to contribute to the stigma associated with the mental illness.

 Though people with schizophrenia often do have hallucinations and delusions, these aren’t the only symptoms associated with the mental illness.

 Most people think of hallucinations as seeing things that are not really there, and that can be true, but it also can include hearing disembodied voices, smelling odours that do not exist, and feeling sensations on the skin even if nobody is touching you – such as someone grabbing your arm.